bb-Ricardo/fritzinfluxdb/README.md

 InfluxDB 1.8:
   * the "Query Language" `InfluxQL` has to be selected
+  * DEPRECATED: these dashboards will not be developed/extended any further

 InfluxDB >=2.2.0:
   * the "Query Language" `Flux` has to be selected